5 Signs You’re a Functioning Alcoholic

 The sad truth is that even if you deliver your message perfectly, some people are just not ready to hear what you have to say.
 Do not beat yourself up.
 Your loved one may be ready to listen to you in time.

 The important thing, here, is to then focus on increasing your own wellbeing through setting key boundaries and having an understanding of how there alcoholism affects you.
 You may find counselling or attending Al-anon groups very beneficial in this respect.

 What Kinds of Occupations Attract High Functioning Alcoholics?

 High functioning alcoholics have a tendency to work roles that are high stress and high in reward.
 For these people, the highs of their job also act as an intoxicant.
 They feel a buzz from meeting the demands of their jobs, and receiving the financial rewards and accolades.

 Like alcohol, though, these highs only last for so long, and their lifestyle, combined with alcohol, leads to burnout.
 When this happens, the speed of descent of the high functioning alcoholic increases.
 They can end up losing their job, their money, and their families.
-Part of the recovery process for high functioning alcoholics, then, involves them finding a more healthy work/life balance.
+Part of the alcohol recovery process for high functioning alcoholics, then, involves them finding a more healthy work/life balance.
 Once they find this eqilibrium, it is easier to stay away from alcohol and channel energy into more sustainable pursuits.

 Getting Help For High-Functioning Alcoholism